thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-10-LLM-adaptation.md

 ### Intuition
 Think of internal adaptation as updating the model’s **memory and skills**.
 You're either:
 - Teaching it how to do new things (fine-tuning)
+- Adding lightweight modules that inject new skills efficiently without retraining the entire brain (parameter-efficient fine-tuning)
+- Making it more compliant to your task instructions (instruction tuning)
 - Helping it speak a different dialect or language style (domain-adaptive pretraining)
-- Making it more compliant to your task instructions (instruction tuning)

 ---